What Color is a Polar Bear's Fur?

 - The polar bear is believed to be an offshoot of the brown bear.
 Even though there are many theories, the most recent believes polar bears split from the brown bear over four million years ago.

-- Other languages, such as Russian and French, call the polar bear a "white bear" in each of their own languages, furthering the belief polar bears are purely white.
+- Other languages, such as Russian and French, call the polar bear a "white bear", furthering the belief polar bears are purely white.

 - The skin of the polar bear is actually black, but their fur does a very good job of covering that up.
 However, on some areas of their body you can see traces of that black, especially on the face.